-Adding a picture\par \objattph\'20\par
+Adding a picture \par

+\objattph\'20\par

-The Rich Text Format (RTF) Extensions Specification protocol ([MS-OXRTFEX]) is then used to determine if the RTF is encapsulated by examining the RTF tokens before the font table destination.
+The Rich Text Format (RTF) Extensions protocol is then used to determine if the RTF is encapsulated by examining the RTF tokens before the font table destination.
 Because the FROMHTML and FROMTEXT control words are not found in the RTF header, the contents are not encapsulated.

-As the body is loaded and the RTF reader parses the RTF, each \objattph token's render position is calculated and stored in an array similar to the following.
+As the body is loaded and the RTF reader parses the RTF, the render position of each objattph token is calculated and stored in an array similar to the following.